Nekogram/prism4j/README.md

 Simplified Java clone of [prism-js](https://github.com/PrismJS/prism).
 No rendering, no themes, no hooks, no plugins.
 But still _a_ language parsing.
 Primary aim of this library is to provide a _tokenization_ strategy of arbitrary syntaxes for later processing.
 Works on Android (great with [Markwon](https://github.com/noties/Markwon) - markdown display library).

+This is a fork of [noties/Prism4j](https://github.com/noties/Prism4j) which is unmaintained since 2019.

 ## Core

 Core module `prism4j` is a lightweight module that comes with API (no language definitions).